Fall of Outremer: The Destruction of the Remaining Cities

 The remaining Frankish cities soon met the same fate as Acre.
 On 19 May 1291, Khalil sent a large contingent of troops to Tyre, the strongest city on the coast.
 A few months earlier Margaret of Tyre had handed the city over to her nephew Amalric of Tyre.
 Its garrison was small and the city was abandoned without a struggle.
 At Sidon, the Templars decided to put up a defense.
 Thibaud Gaudin, installed as grand master after the death of Guillaume de Beaujeu, remained there with the Templar's treasure.
 Within a month, a large Mamluk army approached, causing the knights and citizens to relocate to the Castle of the Sea, a hundred yards from shore and recently refortified.
-Gaudin left for Cyprus to get assistance, but once that he was there he did nothing, either from cowardice or despair.
-The Mamluk engineers built a causeway to the island. and the Templars gave up hope and sailed to Tortosa.
+Gaudin left for Cyprus to get assistance, but once he was there he did nothing, either from cowardice or despair.
+The Mamluk engineers built a causeway to the island, and the Templars gave up hope and sailed to Tortosa.
 On 14 July 1291, the Mamluks took the castle and ordered its destruction.
 Within a week, the Mamluks approached Beirut, where the citizens had hoped that the treaty between Eschive of Ibelin and the sultan would save them.
-When the leaders of the garrison were summoned to pay their respects, they were imprisoned themselves made prisoner.
+When the leaders of the garrison were summoned to pay their respects, they were imprisoned.
 Those that remained fled to their ships, carrying with them sacred relics.
 The city was entered on 31 July 1291, its walls and the Castle of the Ibelins partially destroyed, and the cathedral turned into a mosque.

 Christian resistance in the Holy Land vanished.
 Within a month, the last outposts at Tyre, Beirut and Sidon had been abandoned by the Franks.
 That August, the Templars withdrew from their strongholds at Tortosa and Château Pèlerin.
 The Mamluks ravaged the coastal lands, destroying anything of value to the Franks should they ever attempt another attack.
 The only major castles that were left standing were Mount Pilgrim and Margat.
 Embittered by the long religious wars, the victorious Muslims had no mercy for the Christians.
 Those that escaped to Cyprus did not fare much better, living lives as unwanted refugees, and as the years passed sympathy for them wore thin.
 They only served to remind the Cypriots of the terrible disaster.
 With this, the Franks' reign over Outremer was over.